Sarah clutches the awakened alien hand

 Rokon's reckless dome detonation"Sarah Jane's unconscious clutching of the alien hand in the quarry—observed by the Doctor—is later connected to muscular contraction in her hand under observation in the hospital.
 The hand's physical presence on her body links the two scenes as part of her continuous physiological and psychological reaction."

-Doctor and Sarah escape quarry blast then face alien hand"The Doctor and Abbott notice Sarah Jane's rigid grip on the alien hand—a moment of possession—mirrors later medical observation in the hospital, where her forearm and hand exhibit muscular contraction under stress.
+Doctor examines Sarah Jane’s contracted hand"The Doctor and Abbott notice Sarah Jane's rigid grip on the alien hand—a moment of possession—mirrors later medical observation in the hospital, where her forearm and hand exhibit muscular contraction under stress.
 Both reflect the hand's growing psychological and physical hold on her."

 Thematic resonance and meaning